 - How often are you experiencing the headaches?
 Are they a daily occurrence?

-- Do you have a family history of headaches, migraines, or other relevant conditions?
+- Do you have a family history of headaches, migraine attacks, or other relevant conditions?

 - Do you notice any obvious triggers?

-Your doctor will likely run different tests to give you a definitive diagnosis.
+A doctor may also run different tests to give you a definitive diagnosis.
 The tests they may run include:

 - blood tests, to look for infections of the spinal cord or brain, toxins, or blood vessel problems

-- cranial CT scans, to get a cross-sectional view of your brain, which can help diagnose infections, tumors, bleeding in your brain, and brain damage.
+- cranial CT scan, to get a cross-sectional view of your brain, which can help diagnose infections, tumors, bleeding in your brain, and brain damage.

-- head MRI scans, to reveal detailed images of blood vessels and your brain including abnormalities in your brain and nervous system, bleeding in your brain, strokes, problems with blood vessels, and infections.
+- head MRI, for images of blood vessels and your brain, including any abnormalities in the brain and nervous system

 There are different types of headaches that cause pain on only one side of your head or face.
 Many have benign causes and will go away on their own.
-Lifestyle changes such as managing your posture, drinking more water, or resting your eyes may help.
+Managing your posture, drinking more water, or resting your eyes may sometimes help.

-Make an appointment with your doctor if your headaches interfere with your daily life.
+Make an appointment with a doctor if your headaches interfere with your daily life.
 Only a doctor can diagnose the cause of your headaches and rule out more serious conditions.
-Your doctor can also recommend ways to manage pain and prevent future headaches.
+They can also recommend ways to manage pain and prevent future headaches.